 I am considering retirement at 63 & 1/2 years of age.
 I understand that I would be covered under COBRA until at age 65 when Medicare kicks in.
 My question has to do with my wife, who would be 61 at the time I retire.
 Since COBRA seems to have a 36 month limit, would she be covered until she becomes 65 and eligible for Medicare?
 Would the trigger for a spouse apply when I become eligible for Medicare to extend the time of her coverage, or would we have to find a private plan for that extra year?

-When the qualifying event is the covered employee’s termination of employment or reduction in hours of employment, qualified beneficiaries are entitled to 18 months of continuation coverage.
+When the qualifying event is an employee’s termination of employment, such as voluntarily quitting, getting let go, retirement or reduction in hours that would make them no longer eligible for work health insurance that beneficiary is allowed up to 18 months of continuation coverage.

 Changes In The Family Allow For 36 Months Of COBRA Coverage